 For the first time in decades, the 2020 responsibilities to retirees and disabled Americans will outweigh the Social Security’s revenue from payroll taxes, benefit taxes, and interest from investments.
 That means SS is about to shell out more funds than it earns.

-The major shift may go on until the SSA’s main trust fund is completely empty in 2034.
-At this time, The Old-Age and Survivors Insurance fund is cut 23% to retirees.
+The major shift may go on until the SSA’s main trust fund is completely empty in 2035.
 However, Social Security has another trust fund.
-While it’s much smaller, it’s also in better shape than previous predictions.
+While it’s much smaller, it’s also in better shape than previous forecasts.

-The Disability Insurance fund (DI Fund) is forecasted to last 20 years longer than last year’s forecast.
-The DI fund should remain until 2052 rather than last year’s 2032 prediction.
+The Disability Insurance fund (DI Fund) is projected to last 20 years longer than last year’s prediction.
 The number of disability applications continues to decline since the Great Recession came to an end.

 Since 2012, the COLA for last year was at its highest at 2.8%.
-If the predictions for 2020 are accurate, 1.2% will be the lowest since 2017 (0.3%).
 Over the last ten years, the average for COLA has been 1.4% according to The Senior Citizens League.